omega-airline-software/ignite-cli/README.md

 ## API

--   `CLI.Start(CommandList commands)`
+-   `CLI.Start(Commands commands)`
-    -   This method is what initializes Ignite with the given `CommandList`
+    -   This method is what initializes Ignite with the given `Commands`

 #### Printing

 Ignite provides multiple methods for output, including the ability to customize color

 -   `CLI.Help()`
-    -   Help prints out the `CommandList` in an easy-to-read format
+    -   Help prints out the `Commands` in an easy-to-read format
 -   `CLI.Break()`
     -   Outputs a line of hypens to a new line in the Console
 -   `CLI.Out(string s = "")`